Theme

 WildDet3D is a promptable 3D detection system for real-world scenes, positioned around text, point, and box prompts for spatial perception workflows.

 The official repository presents WildDet3D as a 3D detection system that can respond to different prompt types rather than a fixed closed-label detector alone.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is for general reference, not a recommendation.
+Check the original source before relying on the resource.

 What it is